antleaf/doapr/webroot/content/repositories/philsci-archive.md

   will contain a link to a replacement version, where available, URLs will contain a note explaining the reasons for withdrawal
 repository_type: Disciplinary
+scientific_committees: |-
-scientific_committees: 'Yes : The Board is comprised of philosophers of science with recognized standing in the profession'
+  Yes : The Board is comprised of philosophers of science with recognized standing in the profession.

+  Board members are appointed for three year, renewable terms.
+Membership of the Board and extension of membership term is by invitation from a consensus of current Board members.
+The Board’s Executive Committee consists of an Editor-in-Chief and two board members whose terms are staggered.
+Each is appointed for a renewable three year term by a consensus of current Board members.
+For more information : http://philsci-archive.pitt.edu/information.html
 service_pricing: None
 short_name: PS
 status: open